pyiso80/EoBP_04/NOTES.md

 	- **String** (technically it’s not the type of variable, it’s ref type)
 	- and many others

-int vs double
+- int vs double
 	int used for counting (how many)
 	double for measurements (how much)

 - variable declaration
-	- Sets aside memory for storing a value.
+	- Sets aside memory location for storing a value.
 	- Variables must be declared before they can be used.
 	- Examples:
         - int myAge;